Hana-Le/blogdown_Hana/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
   I’m a recent graduate in Applied Statistics with a passion for data analytics.
 My background includes six years of experience in project management.
-I am now seeking opportunities to apply and further develop my skills in statistical modeling, machine learning, and data visualization.
-On this site, I share my projects and insights on the latest trends in data science.
+I am now seeking opportunities to apply and further develop my skills in statistical modeling, data visualization and deep learning.
+On this site, I share my learning journey through mini projects .
 I am open to opportunities in industry, and I would love to work with a team that values accuracy and efficiency.
 show_outro: true
 outro: |
   <i class="fas fa-glass-cheers pr2"></i>!